SEDAS-DevTeam/SEDAS-AI-backend/README.md

 - [ ] Add json submodule
 - [ ] Change TextProcessing algorithm into something more stable
 - [ ] Add how-to-run in README
+- [ ] Modify the whole fetching aparatus